Learning at Avebury

 Hands-on at the Museum

-Every summer we run our Archaeology Afternoons which capture childrens imagination and allow them to get close to history.
-Keep an eye on the Events page of the website to find out when these are running.
+Every summer we run archaeology afternoons which capture children’s imagination and allow them to get close to history.
+Check the events page of the website to find out when these are running.

 Bringing history to life

 A visit to Avebury will bring prehistory to life, with real artefacts, interactive exhibits and a Neolithic landscape to explore.

 We offer a range of activities to suit various ages.
 Get in touch for more information or to organise your school visit.